 \begin{condition}[Condition on kernels on $D \times \xI$] There exist $C, \alpha_1, \alpha_2 >0$ such that for all $\xX, \xX' \in D, t, t' \in \xI$:

 \end{condition}

-\begin{remark} In our setting, $D$ and $\xI$ being compact, if a covariance kernel $\kincrement$ on $D \times \xI^2$ satisfies Condition~\ref{con:suff_kcan}, it is also true that there exists $C'$ such that for all $(\mathbf{y}, \mathbf{y}') \in (D \times \xI^2)^2$:
+\begin{remark} In our setting, $D$ and $\xI$ being compact, if a covariance kernel $k$ on $D \times \xI$ satisfies Condition~\ref{con:suff_k}, it is also true that there exists $C'$ such that for all $(\mathbf{y}, \mathbf{y}') \in (D \times \xI)^2$:

-An analogous result is true for a covariance kernel $k$ satisfying Condition~\ref{con:suff_k}.
-Hence, Conditions~\ref{con:suff_kcan} and \ref{con:suff_k} can be referred to as Hölder-type conditions.
-Although Equation~\ref{eq:Holder_k_sum} would allow for deriving most results in the coming subsection, when deriving rates in Section \ref{sec:cty:subsec:exp} it is interesting to distinguish the regularity over $D$ from the regularity over $\xI$ as there is a strong asymmetry between both spaces. \end{remark}
+Hence, Condition~\ref{con:suff_k} can be referred to as Hölder-type condition.
+Although Equation~\ref{eq:Holder_k_sum} would allow for deriving most results in the coming subsection, when deriving rates in Section \ref{sec:cty:subsec:exp} it is interesting to distinguish the regularity over $D$ from that over $\xI$ as there is a strong asymmetry between both spaces. \end{remark}

-First, we claim that in our setting, it is equivalent to be working with Condition~\ref{con:suff_kcan} or Condition~\ref{con:suff_k}.